sideye/conspicuous_consumption/log.md

 Overall, I came in expecting quick success in scraping instagram for all sorts of data, but I soon realized that this was much harder than I had imagined.
 I estimate I put in about 8-10 hours looking into this, and I have to say that the results are not as successful as I would have liked.

-Anyways, here are some of my notes.
-I can compile this into a google doc or note something for easier collaboration and documentation if you'd like.

 I mainly focused on getting post shortcodes this week:
 - Instagram official API: didn't work.
 I think Facebook requires users of its graph API to be developers with apps and privacy policies.
 - This Instagram scraper (https://github.com/rarcega/instagram-scraper) using python: this app seems very promising.
 I found success with this for the first couple tries, but it stopped working on my end soon after so that I could not implement modifications.
 The app also has a lot of features including scraping for comments/likes/hashtags.
 I think we can modify the code pretty easily (from looking at app.py, follow and trace the scrape method) to scrape shortcodes.